Guy Gibson: Death

 When they arrived at the target, the marking of the red area went badly wrong owing to a series of mishaps.
 The three markers could not identify the marking point and one aircraft had engine problems.
 Gibson attempted to mark it himself but his Target Indicators (TIs) did not release.
 As the illumination from the flares was fading, he called for more flares and warned the red section of the main force not to bomb.
 He then commanded them to stand by, so they started to turn away from the target.
 This was potentially dangerous and exposed them to further risk from flak and night fighters.
 Some started to bomb the green area, either out of confusion or nervousness.
 He then authorised the remaining aircraft to bomb the green area.
 The red area was eventually marked, but it was too late to direct any of the main force's aircraft to attack it.
 The raid concluded at 21:58.
 The time of Gibson's departure from the target is unknown.
 It is possible that he loitered in a wide, high orbit to assess the outcome and left around 22:00.
 One crew from No. 61 Squadron claimed they heard him say he had a damaged engine.

-Gibson's aircraft crashed at Steenbergen in the Netherlands at around 22:30.
+Gibson's aircraft crashed at Steenbergen in the Netherlands at around 22:30 and lit up in flames.
 Witnesses heard an aircraft flying low, saw that its cockpit was illuminated and then it crashed.
 At first, Gibson's failure to return to Woodhall Spa was not considered out of the ordinary, as it was assumed he had landed at Coningsby.
 Likewise at Coningsby there was no immediate concern as there was fog and it was assumed he would have landed elsewhere.
 However, it soon became apparent he had not returned.
 The rumour spread rapidly around No. 5 Group that he was missing.
 He was not posted officially as missing until 29 November, although Prime Minister Winston Churchill was informed on 26 September: "The Air Ministry have told us that Wing Commander Gibson, V.C. is reported missing from a recent raid in which he flew a Mosquito to Munchen Gladbach".